-But before you begin the process of heeling your ego and healing humankind, it might be helpful to develop an understanding of the various aspects of the psyche.
+To understand how healing on an individual level contributes to healing on a collective level, we may find it helpful to understand Jung’s theory on the structure of the psyche.
 Unlike Freud’s structural model of the psyche—we’ve all heard of the id, the ego, and the superego—Jung’s theoretical structure of the psyche comprises consciousness, the personal unconscious, and the collective unconscious.

 Jung’s Structure of the Psyche